 Applying for the registration of a collective mark

-What would be the consequences of unlawful use.
+- What conditions are set for such authorization and what would be the consequences of unlawful use.

-What rights and duties the owner of the mark has vis-à-vis those using the mark in an unlawful manner.
+- What rights and duties the owner of the mark has vis-à-vis those using the mark in an unlawful manner.

 International registration of collective trademarks